jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) using a method that is approved by the Commissioner.

 ### 20F Election that sections 11A(1)﻿(q) and (r) and 20C apply
 A person may choose to apply the rules in sections 11A(1)﻿(q) and (r) and 20C in relation to certain supplies of financial services.
-The person makes the election by taking a tax position in a return for the taxable period.
+The person makes the election by doing either or both of the following:
+  (a) taking a tax position in a return for the taxable period:
+  (b) notifying the Commissioner before the end of the taxable period in which they first choose to apply the rules.

 ### 20G Treatment of supplies of certain assets
 [Repealed]